October 18-28, 2021

 Click the links below for more information on each session and to register.

 Space is limited.
 Priority will be given to members of the Minneapolis Jewish Community.
 Your application does not guarantee participation.
-We will be in touch if and when registration opens up beyond the Minneapolis Jewish community.

 For more information on this global experience, please contact Eilat Harel | firstname.lastname@example.org